MIONkb/adora-compiler/README.md

 -Generates RISC-V execution files for the Rocket+CGRA SoC.

+#### If you have any issues related to this repository, please don't hesitate to get in touch!

 ## Directories:
 - **`tools`** : Contains the main functions for `cgra-opt` and `cgra-mapper`